-PARTICIPATION - 25 Points
+COURSE ENGAGEMENT & PARTICIPATION - 50 Points

 - Students are expected to demonstrate their preparation for class AND their understanding of course material through active participation in class on a daily basis.
 Students are expected to respond to oral AND written questioning related to discussion topics.
-If you've taken a class with me before, you know how I conduct my lectures there are many discussions and participation from every student is not only encouraged but also required. - There are ~10 podcast episodes to choose from this semester.
-Please complete five podcast episodes to earn your "participation" points.
-Each podcast is worth 5 points. - It is your responsibility to choose which of the five podcast episodes you will complete.
+If you've taken a class with me before, you know how I conduct my lectures there are many discussions and participation from every student is not only encouraged it is also required. - Half of your engagement & participation points (25 points) will come from completing five podcast episodes.
+There are between 10 & 15 podcast episodes to choose from this semester, and each podcast is worth 5 points. - O It is your responsibility to choose which of the podcast episodes to complete.
 Please keep track of your submissions.
-If you miss or fail to submit any of the five podcast episodes on time, you will receive a zero; there are no make-ups -> No Exceptions.
+If you miss or fail to submit any of the five podcast episodes on time, you will receive a zero; there are no make-ups -> No Exceptions. - The other half of your engagement & participation points (25 points) will come from completing various in-class assignments and activities throughout the semester.